 In the recent case of E.D.B. v.
 D.S., the Appellate Division upheld the trial court’s finding of domestic violence where the husband/defendant surreptitiously placed an iPad in a shared home office and an iPhone under his wife’s bed to monitor and record her activities.

-In this case, the court found the husband to have stalked his wife, adding that his intention in doing so was to gain evidence against her to use in their pending divorce proceeding.
+In this case, the court found the husband stalked his wife.
+The court added that he stalked her gain evidence against her to use in their pending divorce proceeding.

 With the widespread use, and often overuse, of electronic devices, it is important to know what is permissible and what is not.
 Having a finding of domestic violence against you creates significant complications in your family law matter.
-If this is something you are presently faced with, you should seek legal counsel expeditiously.
-We encourage you to call our office and schedule a consultation as soon as possible by calling 908-645-1000 or emailing me at email@example.com.
+Those dealing with domestic violence should seek legal counsel immediately.
+We encourage you to contact our office in Watchung, New Jersey and schedule a consultation as soon as possible by calling 908-645-1000 or emailing me at email@example.com.